ztyyLV/web-twain-docs/faq/private-network-access-in-chrome101.md

 ### Symptom

-When visiting a website using Chrome 101+ that has Dynamic Web TWAIN SDK v17.2 or older integrated into the application, you may see the following **error message** in the browser console.
+ In Chrome 101+, when visiting a website that has Dynamic Web TWAIN SDK v17.2 or older integrated into the application, you may see the following **error message** in the browser console.
 For the end users of your website, they may be repeatedly prompted to download and install the Dynamsoft Service.

-Chrome 101 is expected to be released in early April 2022.
+Chrome 101 is expected to be released in April 2022.

 NOTE that the same issue will also occur in any browser based on **Chromuim 101+**, such as Microsoft Edge 101.